Day trips are a great way to explore multiple destinations without changing accommodations. Just hop on a train or join a guided excursion.

 Miscellaneous first aid

-There’s not much worse than have a bloody scrape or headache intrude upon your amazing day trip experiences.
+There’s not much worse than having a bloody scrape or headache intrude upon your amazing day trip experiences.

 Tickets for train or attractions/sites